iOS-Developers-Slack/Code-Of-Conduct/README.md

 - Ask for tips / help with avoiding making the offense in the future.
 - Apologize and ask forgiveness.

+### Infractions

 Failing to follow the community guidelines as described in this document carries consequences.
+For minor infractions, you may:
+- Be temporarily suspended from the Slack.
+- Have your invitation priveleges temporarily revoked.

-For minor infractions, you may be temporarily suspended from the Slack.
-Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.
+Upon repeat offenses where it is believed you are not acting in good faith, or for more serious offenses you may:
+- Be asked to leave permanently.
+- Have your invitation priveleges permanently revoked.

+The punishement(s) will be decided upon by the moderators.
+While the actions taken will result from a discussion which you may be a part of, the consequences will be binding.

 #### Privacy
 - All conversations are private unless otherwise specified.